project-owner/Peppy.doc/Finishing.md

 </p>

 ### Applying Shellac
 The last finishing step is the variation of the famous French Polishing method which was used by European furniture makers for centuries.
 This is a bit tedious process but gives very good result.
 The main idea is to apply multiple shellac coats during the week course.
 Shellac which I bought is too thick to use it right out of the can.
 Therefore I diluted shellac with alcohol using ratio - 1 part shellac and 2 parts alcohol.
-More alcohol
+More alcohol makes drying faster.

 Shellac should be also applied on the whole surface - inside and outside.
 Each day I applied 2-3 coats.
 Then let it dry and next day using 320 grit sanding paper rubbed lightly the whole surface to flatten it.
 I tried don't rub through the whole shellac layer.
 Actually shellac doesn't layer.
 The new coat melts into the previous one.
 After sanding I removed the white shellac powder with a soft fabric.
 Repeat the process during one week.
 <p align="center">